What Is A Solid State Battery?

 What are the advantages of solid-state batteries?

-Solid-state batteries offer improved safety because solid electrolytes are non-flammable and reduce the risk of leakage and thermal runaway.
+Solid state lithium ion battery offer improved safety because solid electrolytes are non-flammable and reduce the risk of leakage and thermal runaway.

 They can achieve higher energy density by enabling lithium metal anodes and more compact cell designs.

-Solid-state batteries may also provide longer cycle life and better performance across a wider temperature range compared with conventional lithium-ion batteries.
+Solid state lithium ion battery may also provide longer cycle life and better performance across a wider temperature range compared with conventional lithium-ion batteries.

 What are the disadvantages of solid-state batteries?